akaul823/chaser/README.md

 # chaser

 ### About
 Navigate a daring plane through the narrowing caves and dodge the relentless obstacles that come your way.
-With each close call and obstacle surpassed, your score soars.
+With each close call and obstacle surpassed, your score increases.
 How long can you keep the chase going?

 ### Getting Started